-The Brazilian is set to miss both legs of the last 16 fixture and his exclusion from the squad will be a major blow for manager Thomas Tuchel in PSG's pursuit for a first-ever Champions League trophy.
+The Brazilian missed the first leg of the last 16 fixture and will also sit out the return fixture, an exclusion which is a major blow for manager Thomas Tuchel in PSG's pursuit for a first-ever Champions League trophy.

 The 27-year-old sustained a metatarsal injury to his right foot during a Coupe de France match in late January, and the initial diagnosis revealed that he would miss up to around 10 weeks of action.